NamSingh/SmartWatch/README.md

 # SmartWatch
-A simple smartwatch designed for children
+A simple Smart Watch app designed for children.
+Accompanied by a mobile app for parents.

+-- In Progress